glongh/aipnd-pets-image-classifier/README.md

-## Use a Pre-trained Image Classifier to Identify Dog Breed
+## Use of a Pre-trained Image Classifier to Identify Dog Breed
 ### Using ResNet, AlexNet and VGG
 The objetives of this Proof of concept are:
 1) Correctly identify which pet images are of dogs (even if breed is misclassified) and which pet images aren't of dogs.